Tim Peake: In ESA

 Peake was selected to join the European Space Agency astronaut corps in 2009, flew to the ISS in 2015/16, and retired from active service in 2023.

 Peake beat over 8,000 other applicants for one of the six places on the ESA's new astronaut training programme.
 The selection process included taking academic tests, fitness assessments and several interviews.
 Peake moved to Cologne with his family for the ESA training.

 Peake was the first British or UK-born person to fly into space without a private contract (as did Helen Sharman, Mark Shuttleworth, and Richard Garriott) and/or foreign citizenship (held by astronauts Michael Foale, Gregory H. Johnson, Piers Sellers, Nicholas Patrick, Shuttleworth, and Garriott).

 As part of his extensive astronaut training in 2011, Peake and five other astronauts joined an international mission, living in and exploring cave systems in Sardinia.
 This ESA CAVES mission enabled them to study how humans react to living in extreme conditions with complete isolation from the outside world.
 This expedition gave the team an idea of what they could expect and how they would cope in the confined space of the ISS.

 On 16 April 2012, NASA announced that Peake would serve as an aquanaut aboard the Aquarius underwater laboratory during the NEEMO 16 undersea exploration mission, scheduled to begin on 11 June 2012 and last twelve days.
 The NEEMO 16 crew successfully "splashed down" at 11:05 am on 11 June.
 On the morning of 12 June, Peake and his crewmates officially became aquanauts, having spent over 24 hours underwater.
 The crew safely returned to the surface on 22 June.

-During Expedition 44 Peake served as a backup astronaut for Soyuz TMA-17M spaceflight.
+During Expedition 44, Peake served as a backup astronaut for Soyuz TMA-17M.